Yma-Van2020/LaterProject/README.md

 - Display the newly created URL and its components.

-- Save URLs with their parameters to a PostgreSQL database.
+- Save URLs with their parameters to a SQLlite database.

 - View saved URLs with pagination support.

 - Clear form inputs and result display.

-- Display error messages for invalid URL and parameters.
+- Display error messages for invalid URL OR parameters.

 ## Technologies Used